 Moderate

 Your guide collects you from your hotel or the nearest designated bus stop in the Land Cruiser.
-Blankets and USB charging onboard.

 Walk the black sand beach and admire the basalt columns.
-Your guide explains the geology and the local folklore about the trolls turned to stone.

 Hot lamb soup at a local café in Vík, then the scenic drive back to Reykjavík arriving around 19:00.